 What to Consider Before Making an Offer on a House

 Before making an offer on a home, there may be a few factors specific to that house to consider.
-These factors can include an inspection, other offers and any work you need to get done based on the condition of the home.
+These factors can include a home inspection, other offers and any work you need to get done based on the condition of the home.
 Here’s what to know before making an offer on a house.

 2. Other Offers